Vnamani123/twitterBot/README.md

 #ExampleBot

-Team 17: Nivediti Chellam, Vyshnavi Namani, Tyler Le, Amelie Wasserfuhr
+Team 17: Nivedita Chellam, Vyshnavi Namani, Tyler Le, Amelie Wasserfuhr

 This bot retweets the latest tweet using the "#mediaarts" hashtag.
 It attempts to retweet once per hour.